Explicit formulae and topological descriptions of action-minimizing sets of a full shift with an uncountable alphabet $[0,1]$: Introduction

-\end{maintheorem}
+} \end{maintheorem}

-Next, we want to discuss the ``smallness" of associated action-minimizing sets.
-In order to discuss essential components of the Aubry set, we introduce the quotient Aubry set, which is originally considered in the Aubry-Mather theory for Euler-Lagrange flows \cites{Mather91, Mather03}.
+Next, we want to discuss the ``smallness" of the associated action minimizing sets.
+In order to discuss the essential components of the Aubry set, we introduce the quotient Aubry set, which is originally considered in the Aubry-Mather theory for Euler-Lagrange flows \cites{Mather91, Mather03}.
 Since